brunopFreitas/IWPWinter2022/APPD1001 - Michael Trumbul/Assignment/A3/Readme.txt

 This file stores the landing page structure of the prototype.
 It was designed to be responsive, working with any screen width, and also to have a fixed header and footer.
-To make everything work properly, I have imported boostrap.min.css locally, created a few custom styles in the style.css file, and also imported fontawesome lib to use some icons.
+To make everything work properly, I have imported boostrap.min.css from CDN, created a few custom styles in the style.css file, and also imported fontawesome lib to use some icons.

 ##Body